-Ninety percent of the 2015 Credential-Seeking Cohort (excluding those who transferred and/or earned a degree or certificate) persisted to spring 2016, and 77% of them returned the following fall.
-Arizona's retention rates are substantially higher than the 54%7 reported as a national comparison, in part because the national figure is not limited to credential-seekers.
+Seventy-three percent of NPC's 2015 Credential-Seeking Cohort (excluding those who transferred and/or earned a degree or certificate) persisted to spring 2016, and half of them returned the following fall.
+NPC's fall-to-fall retention rate is similar to the 54%7 reported as a national comparison, although the national figure is not limited to credential-seekers.